lmangall/AI-GSuite-WhatsApp-Control/README.md

 ```

 ## Stack

-This repo is Nestjs (so Node, js and ts under the hood) it uses Langchain for more scalable AI agentic approach
-The MCP is a Python 3 ([google_workspace_mcp](https://github.com/taylorwilsdon/google-workspace-mcp))
+**Featuring:**
+- 🪺 NestJS - *dependency injection go brrr~*
+- 🍆 MCP - *oh yeah, we're that cutting edge*
+- 🦜 LangChain - *one AI call is never enough*
+- 🌐 Fully Deployed - *not on localhost, actual internet*
+- 📱 WhatsApp - *building a UI is overrated*

 ## Infra

-EC2 instance : deployment of this repo (pm2)
+- EC2 instance : deployment of this repo (pm2)
-Render : deployment of the MCP as a python 3 webservice
+- Render : deployment of the MCP as a python 3 webservice
-Whapi API instead of a front-end (official API from meta necessitates business verification (no time for this 3 day work))
+- Whapi API instead of a front-end (official API from meta necessitates business verification (no time for this 3 day work))